 What is a food allergy?

-How do I know if I have a food allergy?
+How do I know if I have a food hypersensitivity?

 The symptoms of food allergies will typically occur a few minutes up to 2 hours after consuming a particular food.
 Symptoms rarely manifest after 4 to 6 hours.
 The most common symptoms of food allergies include: